Avocarrot/json2view/README.md

 1. Fork the repo
 2. Apply your changes
-3. Write your tests
+3. Write tests
-4. Create a new pull request
+4. Submit your pull request

 For feedback or suggestions you can drop us a line at support@avocarrot.com